Pairwise optimal coupling of multiple random variables: Optimality of disagreement bounds

-In the remainder of this section, we focus on distant disagreements, corresponding to the case $m=k$.
+In the remainder of this section, we focus on the case when $k \le n$ and $m=k$.
+A pair of sets $I$ and $J$ in $S_{n,k}$ are called \textbf{distant} if $d(I,J) = k$ (this is the maximal possible distance when $k\le n$).
 Note that these are ordered pairs, and that the total number of distant pairs is the multinomial coefficient

 Using this notation, the proof of \cref{prop:1/n-bound} relied on the simple fact that any $(n,1)$-assignment has at least $n$ distant disagreement pairs.
 Equivalently, at least a $F(\frac1n)$-fraction of distant pairs disagree.
 The following lemma shows that, when $n$ is large is comparison to $k$, any $(n,k)$-assignment has at least a $F(\frac kn)$-fraction of distant disagreements.